wosrediinanatour/wosrediinanatour.github.io/_posts/2022-10-31-upgrade_fedora_silverblue.markdown

 layout: post
 usemathjax: false
 lang: en
-title: How to upgrade Fedora Silverblue: rpm-ostree, Flatpak, and Toolbox
+title: How to upgrade Fedora Silverblue
 ---

+# How to upgrade Fedora Silverblue: rpm-ostree, Flatpak, and Toolbox

 Upgrading Fedora Silverblue consists of three parts:
 1. Ostree